rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 Finally we're getting to the meat.
 When attempting to conjure up a test for connecting a wallet we get stuck.
 There's no easy way to add wallet functionality to Playwright.
 There are projects like Synpress and Dappeteer (deprecated at the time of writing) which wrap MetaMask.
 Personally I'm not a fan of this approach as it's locking you into testing on a specific wallet.
 Any fundamental changes to MetaMask will require changes in your tests.
 Any fundamental breakages in MetaMask will break your tests.
 Icky.

 The way we like to solve this is making use of Wagmi's mock connector.
 The mock connector offers a fantastic low-level abstraction for connecting a wallet to a blockchain application.
 You can integrate it in your application to test wallet connections and interactions.
-It even allows you to test non-happy paths by passing error cases to it's `features` option.
+It even allows you to test non-happy paths by passing error cases to its `features` option.
 This allows you to test errors when switching chains, connecting wallets, or signing messages or transactions.

 We need to initialize the mock connector.
 There are several ways to do this.
 The simplest would be to add it to our list of `connectors` in `app/wagmi.ts`.
 The mock connector requires one argument with a list of accounts it's able to use.
 Lets limit this to the first two test accounts provided by anvil: